JimGile/group3-project1/README_tw.md

 This Jupyter Notebook, `jg_medal_type_correlation_with_games.ipynb`, provides an analysis of the correlation between different types of Olympic medals (gold, silver, bronze) and various Olympic Games.
 The notebook aims to uncover trends and patterns in medal distributions across different events and games.

 Requirements:
-To run this notebook, you need to have the following Python libraries installed:
   * pandas
   * seaborn
   * matplotlib - pyplot